LukasSkywalker/knife-scaleway/README.md

 #### With knife-solo, your custom external bootstrapping script or without chef at all

-This will just create a droplet and returns its IP-address no other actions are done.
-You can now run your custom solution e.g. ```knife solo bootstrap <IP> ```
+This will just create a droplet and return its IP-address.
+Nothing else.
+You can now run your custom solution to provision the droplet e.g. ```knife solo bootstrap <IP> ``` if you use knife-solo.

 __Example__